-Wrongdoings which previously may have seemed inconsequential, now become significant.
+Wrongdoings, which previously may have seemed inconsequential, now become significant.
 We feel compelled to make amends for those occasions when we believe we have sinned.
 Some of those sins are easily pinpointed: times when we lied, stole, or cheated.
-Others are not recognized so easily.
+Others are not so easily recognized.

-In Old English, "sin" is an archery term that means missing the target.
+In Old English, sin is an archery term that means missing the target.
 As we progress along the pilgrim's way, we become much more aware of the target that is God's love.
-All those times we have missed the target give us an accumulated sense of failure and feelings of sinfulness that aren't so easily identified.
+All those times we have missed the target can leave us with an accumulated sense of failure and feelings of sinfulness that aren't so easily identified.

 The recognition that we need to set things right-need to confess our sins-may be the most painful part of our journey.
 So painful, in fact, that we try to avoid it.
 Frequently people backtrack from this stage, putting off that which we are called to do.
 What they fail to appreciate is that God's love and mercy are boundless.
-No story lets us know this more surely than the prodigal child who returns home to the welcoming parent (Luke 15:11-32).
+No scripture lets us know this more surely than the story of the prodigal child who returns home to the welcoming parent (Luke 15:11-32).
 God is such a parent, waiting to enfold us with warmth and forgiveness.